OregSamSas/boardgamearena-darkmode/README.md

 ### My Recommendation

-I recommend you to install it using [Stylus](https://chrome.google.com/webstore/detail/stylus/clngdbkpkpeebahjckkjfobafhncgmne), I will publish it to [userstyles.world](https://userstyles.world/)
+I recommend you to install it using [Stylus](https://chrome.google.com/webstore/detail/stylus/clngdbkpkpeebahjckkjfobafhncgmne), I published it on [userstyles.world](https://userstyles.world/): https://userstyles.world/style/6669/bga-dark

 ### Other Method
 1. Go to preferences > Advanced